Cheesy Cauliflower Gratin

 Produce Cauliflower, 1 Each

-Essential Everyday Butter, Salted, 4 Each
+Essential Everyday Butter, Sweet Cream, Salted, 4 Each

 Produce White Onion, 0.75 Pound